 For us PR’s, we are increasingly using brand partnerships for across a number of fitness pr and marketing platforms to support our client objectives.
 It’s an incredibly exciting landscape to be working in!

-Our consumer lifestyle PR team specialise in connecting everyday brands with everyday people across four core sectors; Consumer Lifestyle PR, Food & Drink PR, Consumer Technology PR and Sport, Wellbeing an Fitness PR.
-More information on these areas of knowledge can be found at www.escapadepr.com/about-us.
+Our consumer PR agency specialises in connecting everyday brands with everyday people across four core sectors; Consumer PR, Food & Drink PR, Consumer Technology PR and Sport, Wellbeing an Fitness PR.